 This volume contains tests 7, 9-16, and 18.
 That’s the February 1993 LSAT, the October 1993 LSAT through the September 1995 LSAT, and the December 1992 LSAT.
 (That’s not a typo!
 The tests are not always chronologically numbered.
 Also, the December 1993 LSAT was later used again as the September 1995 LSAT and is now just called “PrepTest 16.”)
 Buy here.

-That’s a grand total of 60 PrepTests that you can get in the volumes.
+Thus, there is a total of 70 PrepTests that you can get in the volumes.
 That’s a lot of material to work through.

 Some currently published LSATs are not included in the volumes of 10.
 Those are listed below.